 Sunlight streamed through the holes in the tent roof.
 It bathed the gold medal I held, making it appear almost liquid in my sweating palm.
 I earned the medal for performing the hornpipe, a difficult solo step, at an Irish Step Dance competition.
 The sun rays warmed my body on that cold September day in Estes Park, Colorado.
 There was no need, however, of an external heating source for my soul.
 The happiness and pride I felt at this accomplishment flowed from my heart to the corners of my mouth and produced a grin that easily could have been on the face of a small child unwrapping Christmas presents.

 I wanted to enjoy the moment.
 I wanted to remember it forever.
-I also was determined to never forget what it took to get there and the odds against a fifty-year-old woman taking this trophy.
+I also was determined to never forget what it took to get there and the odds against a woman well into her 50’s taking this trophy.
 Even though I was delighted, I could not help replaying the unkind words and laughter some of my friends delivered when I told them of my dream, several years earlier, to learn this art form.
 Their words initially stung.
 Once I judged their opinions invalid, I assigned their voices to a category of challenge.
 I was determined to meet and overcome that challenge.
 It was as if they had thrown down a gauntlet.
 I chose to pick up that gauntlet and run, actually dance, with it.

 When I discovered my passion for Irish Dance, in my mid-forties, I sought out resources for learning everything I could about it.
 I took classes, practiced every day, paid for private lessons from a personal coach, went to workshops, and listened to music for competitions and shows constantly.
 Frankly, I never liked competitions.
 But, they forced me to practice and elevate technical merit.
 Over the years, I accumulated a few silver and bronze medals.
 And that day, I held the gold.